Core roles

 Transparency and compliance

-AIP is designed to be simple and verifiable:
+AIP is designed to be simple and verifiable:- no personal identifiers required

 - every event is signed